FWSF Scholarship Fund Board of Directors (501c3)

 Mona Ahmadi

 Mona Ahmadi is a seasoned finance professional with 16 years of experience in financial planning and analysis (FP&A).
-Her journey with the Financial Women of San Francisco began in 2014 when she was awarded an FWSF scholarship while pursuing her MBA.
+Her journey with Financial Women of San Francisco began in 2014 when she was awarded an FWSF scholarship while pursuing her MBA.

 Currently, Mona works at a leading Fintech startup in Silicon Valley, where she continues to excel in her field.
 Her passion for finance, combined with her commitment to empowering and educating her community, led her to teach finance at Menlo College.